Finding, keeping, and developing great people isn’t easy, but finding, keeping and developing great managers is even harder.

 - Tell me about a time your behavior had a positive impact on your team.

 - Follow up with: What was your primary goal and why?
 How did your teammates respond?

 - Tell me about a time when you effectively managed your team to achieve a goal.
 What did your approach look like?

 - Follow up with: What were your targets and how did you meet them as an individual and as a team?
 How did you adapt your leadership approach for different individuals?
 What was your key takeaway from this situation?

 Effective development for managers

 Many thousands of dollars and hours are spent on employee training each year, but it’s not always easy to quantify its value.
 Before you start planning training for managers, it’s important to understand how your managers are doing already and where they need support.
-You may have results from an engagement survey of your organization or even their team – and that could flag leadership as a key driver, which is one data point.
+You may have results from an engagement survey and that could flag leadership as a key driver, which is one data point.

 To understand where managers excel and where they could improve, conducting a manager effectiveness survey will give you a clear baseline to work from.
 Team members can provide anonymous feedback to help managers understand how they’re doing.
 Managers can see where they’re excelling and what areas to focus on for improvement, and at an organizational level you can see what kind of additional training will have the most impact.
 You’ll also be able to see which managers are strongest in specific areas, so you can get their support to help with training.

-In addition to informing training programs, manager effectiveness surveys are also employed during times of rapid growth, when employee feedback indicates that managers lack core capabilities and when there is turnover of employees or managers.
+In addition to informing training programs, manager effectiveness surveys are also valuable during times of rapid growth, when employee feedback indicates that managers lack core capabilities, and when there is turnover of employees or managers.